bbe2/portfolio/README.md

 Thank you for visting and  learning about my skills! [instructor.brian.email](b.hogan@snhu.edu)

 ```
-I endeavor to equip students with immediate, tangible
+I equip students with fierce skills in
-skills for prepardedness and career sustainability.
+data wrangling, machine learning, stats, and systems thinking.
 ```

 ## jeffersonian reengineering 101